 4. Electrodiagnostic Tests

-Nerve conduction study (NCS): Measures how quickly electrical signals move through nerves.
+Nerve conduction study (NCS/NCV): Measures how quickly electrical signals move through nerves.

 Electromyography (EMG): Evaluates muscle response.